cyberbotics/urdf2webots/docs/tutorial.md

 to
 `field  SFRotation  rotation     1 0 0 -1.5708`

 If these are not the correct values, you can manually adjust the values of your robot node in the scene tree (left side), until the robot is positioned correctly.
-Then simply copy paste the values into the `PROTO source`.
+Then simply copy and paste the values into the `PROTO source`.

 Finally, to change the default of the `staticBase` field to `TRUE`, simply change the corresponding line in the `PROTO source` header.